deadfry42/rubylox/README.md

 (I am not a lawyer.
 If you are a lawyer, please let me know if this'd work)

-Please join the discord server if you'd like to join (and install the patch). https://discord.gg/RfHFJ59khG
+Please join the discord server if you'd like to play the game / talk about this game w/ me and some others maybe https://discord.gg/RfHFJ59khG

 ## This project is incredibly incomplete